GrandOmics/mei_virus_annot/README.md

 3. Get the best blast hit by choosing the hit which make coverage on query and coverage on target maximum.

+4. Filter best blast hit, if coverage on both query and target >= 50% keep it.

 ## Usage

 ```shell